VOLTTRON/volttron/docs/source/devguides/walkthroughs/Agent-Authentication-Walkthrough.rst

         enabled [True]:

-I next sections, we will discuss each parameter, its purpose and what all values it can take.
+In next sections, we will discuss each parameter, its purpose and what all values it can take.

 Domain:
 -------